Inscrivez-vous maintenant pour un meilleur devis personnalisé!

 In their list, Fortune highlighted the Connected Conservation solution, the result of a Cisco and Dimension Data partnership that leverages technology to protect endangered wildlife species from poaching.
 This project has seen incredible success rates of up to 98% in animal protection, and it continues to expand across Africa, emphasizing Cisco's culture of giving back to society through technological advancement.

-tag-icon Tags chauds: Innovation et Innovation Internet of Things (IoT) partners engineering Solutions ecosystem Conservation symposium wildlife
+tag-icon Tags chauds: Innovation et Innovation Internet of Things (IoT) engineering partners Solutions ecosystem Conservation symposium wildlife

 Copyright © 2014-2024 Hi-Network.com | HAILIAN TECHNOLOGY CO., LIMITED | All Rights Reserved.